United Airlines unveils Polaris Studio suites for premium travelers. See inside the cabin.

 Standard United Polaris seats — the tier below the new studio suites — will also see some upgrades, including 19-inch screens and sliding doors.

-The Boeing 787-9 aircraft will have 99 premium seats total, the highest of any in United's fleet and the highest percentage among U.S. carriers, according to the airline.
-That number includes seating in 8 United Polaris Studio and 56 United Polaris business class suites.
+The Boeing 787-9 aircraft will have 99 premium seats total, the most of any in United's fleet and the highest percentage among U.S. carriers, according to the airline.
+That number includes seating in eight United Polaris Studio and 56 United Polaris business class suites.

+Despite the focus on offering a more luxurious travel experience, United also wants to enhance flights for passengers with more modest budgets.

+"[W]e also know we need to pay attention to the rear of the aircraft, because the bulk of the passengers are flying in the main cabin, not in the Polaris cabin," Nocella said.
+"And we've made efforts to make sure that that experience is going to get better, not worse."

 The first international flights planned for the new Boeing aircraft will take off from San Francisco and travel to Singapore and London in 2026.